rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-external-secrets.md

 3. Click on `Create Secret`

-4. Here add the name of secret `gitlab-pat` and add key-value pairs with your git credentials as shown in the screenshot.
+4. Add the path of secret as `gitlab-pat` and add key-value pairs with your git credentials as shown in the screenshot.

 `email` = The email you registered for the workshop (If you are a group any one of the emails is fine)
 `password` = The Group access token